viewvc/viewvc/INSTALL.md

 NOTE: It is common to find on a given system a single monolithic CVS repository, with dozens of individual top-level modules for each distinct project.
-If you point ViewVC to that repository directory using `cvs_roots, it will show a single repository to your users.
+If you point ViewVC to that repository directory using `cvs_roots`, it will show a single repository to your users.
 However, you can choose instead to use the `root_parents` configuration option, pointing at the same repository directory, to cause ViewVC to treat those top-level modules as if they were instead